zooniverse/tprn-data-processing/README.md

 +  [Tiling](tiling/) for details on tiling pre and post event imagery as Zooniverse Subjects
     + You will have to provide the source before and after event imagery.
 This is manually created (currently), see the followin document for details https://docs.google.com/document/d/1QveOh74QpxEIhxx--7t9Swahe2BmG5yBBtqhSRtLLUk

++ [Data Conversion](data_conversion/) for details on extracting the classification data into a useable format for IBCC / downstream collaborators in the PRN data pipeline.